lekman/auto-approve-action/docs/SETUP_GITHUB_APP.md

 - Make sure `APP_ID` is set as a repository secret
 - Both `APP_ID` and `APP_PRIVATE_KEY` should be repository secrets
 - Secrets are accessed with `secrets.APP_ID` and `secrets.APP_PRIVATE_KEY`

+### "Not Found - get-a-user-installation-for-the-authenticated-app"
+- This means the GitHub App is not installed on the repository
+- Go to your GitHub App settings and click "Install App"
+- Make sure to select the specific repository where you're running the action
+- The app must be installed on the repository, not just created

 ### "Resource not accessible by integration"
 - Check that your GitHub App has the correct permissions